What To Know

 The greater the bit rate number, the more prominent the file size will be.

-Kindly note bit rate could be constant or variable.
+Kindly note that the bit rate could be constant or variable.

 On the other hand, a variable bit rate modifies the data used per the visual at play.